-• Log records are not generated.
+Log records are not generated.
+Log records are generated.

 Generates Debug log records about open connection, socket select, timer creation and deletion, write, security-related, and DNS operations, and connection library function calls.
-This option is the same as enabling or disabling all of the previous x-conn-debug-(op type) options.
+This option is the same as enabling or disabling all of the previous x-conn-debug-<op type> options.